ckaur5689/DataLiteracy/README.md

-# DataLiteracy
+# Data Literacy

-Welcome to the landing page for the Data Literacy repository
+Welcome to the landing page for the Data Literacy repository.

 # License
 Unless stated otherwise, the codebase is released under the MIT Licence.
 This covers both the codebase and any sample code in the documentation.